Some basic terminology

 Le- which means language.
 Hence, Letoa is the name of the global auxiliary language.
 It is widely spoken throughout the planet.

 The sapient hominids of Toa may also be called the Ike.
 This word refers to the people as a species.
-They are the Ike in biological and medical contexts and the Itoa when considered as members of society and citizens of the global polity.
+They are the Ike in biological and medical contexts and the Rotoa when considered as members of society and citizens of the global polity.

 This site also makes regular use of the following spiritual concepts: